COUNCIL bosses are set to decide whether to continue protecting endangered bird populations on St Mary’s Lands in Warwick.

 The group is disappointed plastic fencing could continue to encroach on the space enjoyed by residents and dog-walkers.

-If agreed at a Cabinet meeting next week, the measures will be installed from February 18 until the end of August.
+If agreed at the Cabinet meeting on Thursday (February 8), the protection measures will be installed later this month and run until the end of August.